v6d-io/v6d/docs/notes/integration/ml.rst

      >>> vin_data = vineyard_client.get(data_id, label='f2')

 The ``vin_data`` will be of the form ``ArrayDataset`` with the label as mentioned with the label tag.
-In this case it is important to mention the label tag.
+In this case, it is important to mention the label tag.

 Using Tables of Pyarrow
 ^^^^^^^^^^^^^^^^^^^^^^^